top of page

 Areas of Practice

-Given how broad my field is and the rapid changes it undergoes, staying up to date is crucial to providing the best care possible.
+Given how broad the counselling field is and the rapid changes it undergoes, staying up to date is crucial to providing the best care possible.
 For this reason, I continue to adapt my practice, ensuring I integrate the latest scientific insights into my work.
-As a woman, I understand firsthand the importance of resilience and emotional connection in navigating life’s challenges.
 By drawing on the latest evidence and research, I aim to support you in addressing these challenges with compassion, helping you cultivate resilience and reconnect with your authentic self.

 In therapy, we’ll work together to understand how your brain and body react to stress and fear and identify the underlying triggers that contribute to your anxiety.
 By bringing awareness to how your thoughts, physical sensations, and behaviors interact, we can create a personalized approach to managing anxiety.
 We’ll utilize evidence-based techniques such as Cognitive Behavioral Therapy (CBT) to challenge and reframe unhelpful thought patterns, Exposure Therapy to gradually confront and reduce avoidance behaviors, and mindfulness-based strategies to build emotional resilience and present-moment awareness.

-Ultimately, my goal is to empower you to regain control over your anxiety, allowing you to experience life with calm and confidence.
+Counselling can help you regain control over your anxiety, allowing you to experience life with calm and confidence.
 Whether you're dealing with constant worry, panic attacks, or intrusive thoughts, together we’ll work to help you reclaim your life and find a sense of peace in the midst of uncertainty.

-Eating Disorders / Disordered Eating / Body Image
+Body Image / Disordered Eating / Eating Disorders

 Life Transitions